CoderichLLC/nodejs-graphql-shape/README.md

 Each transformation falls into 1 of the following lookup tables that are referenced (in order of preference):

 #### Lib
-Base transformations.
+Baseline transformations.
 Cannot be re-defined. key | value | type | description
 --- | --- | --- | ---
 `self` | JSONPath | String, Array | Select from the current field